 • Imaging shows mild-to-moderate compression — not a full rupture pressing severely on the cord

-• Surgery is not accessible — financial constraints or no specialist nearby are real factors, and conservative care can still produce good outcomes in lower grades
+• Surgery is not immediately accessible — financial constraints or no specialist nearby are real factors, and conservative care can still produce good outcomes in lower grades

 ✅ ✅ Signs Conservative Care Is Working